QuickLogic-Corp/qorc-sdk/qf_apps/qf_gwtestharness/readme.md

 You will need to edit the config-GCC.mk file which is located in the qf_apps/qf_gwtestharness/GCC_Project directory.
 On the line that says
 ```
-export GATEWARE_DIR=$(PROJ_ROOT)/qf_apps/$(PROJ_NAME)/gateware/projects/S3_FPGA_UART
+export GATEWARE_DIR=$(PROJ_ROOT)/s3-gateware/projects/S3_FPGA_UART_GPIO
 ```
-replace the S3_FPGA_UART with the name of the directory that contains your project.
+replace the S3_FPGA_UART_GPIO with the name of the directory that contains your project.

 Running make from the GCC_Project directory should now create a qf_gwtestharness app that includes your project.

 The default clocks is 12MHz for both FPGA clocks.
-If this is not appropriate, you will need to edit main.c a set the clock values that you want.
+If this is not appropriate, you will need to edit main.c and set the clock values that you want.

+Update the qf_apps/qf_gwtestharness/src/pincfg_table.c to setup S3 pin configuration as defined in the quickfeather.pcf file in your projects/yourproject directory

 ## Running qf_gwtestharness
 qf_gwtestharness sends its output to the UART pins on teh Quickfeeather board, so you will need to attach a USB to serial adaptor to the appropriate pins, and then use a terminal